Maia-Everett/lintian.eu/_posts/2024-07-27-warcraft-retrospective-31.md

 As a teenager, I was mad at Malfurion.
 How dare he touch Maiev --- she's the main character (and also really cool)!
 But now I see that I was blinded by protagonist-centered morality.
 While she may have been the protagonist until now, empathically, *Maiev is not a good person*.

 All the way through, she never displayed empathy for anyone.
 She jumped to conclusions that the furbolgs and wildkin were driven mad by Illidan, and executed them without mercy.
 She jumped to conclusions about the satyr working with Illidan.
-She regretted helping Drek'thar silence the ghosts haunting him.
+She regretted helping Drak'thul silence the ghosts haunting him.
 She didn't grieve for Naisha --- instead her demise only marked the point when Maiev's quest became personal.
 She left Tyrande behind and lied to Malfurion about her fate --- and then clung to the urgency of stopping Illidan, because it gave her an excuse for her inexcusable behavior.

 She may not be *evil*, and she's nominally on the side of good, but that doesn't make her a moral person, either.